-The chemical industry has been operated on an oil-based infrastructure for a very long period of time.
-This era is now coming to an end as the supply of fossil resources is limited.
-Therefore, research on the conversion of renewable feedstocks into bulk and fine chemicals has gained extraordinary importance.
-Our contribution to this research area focusses on the catalytic conversion of inedible plant material, such as cellulose, lignin or lignocellulose.
-These materials can be converted into a number of platform chemicals, such as ethanol, levulinic acid, 5-hydroxymethylfurfural (HMF) or furfural.
-Using mostly homogeneous catalysis we want to convert these platform chemicals into raw materials for polymers, such as butadiene, caprolactam, adipic acid or adiponitrile.
-Below we show some examples of the conversion of Levulinic acid and 2-Hydroxymethylfurfural to give an impression of the group’s approach and expertise.
+Oil is the dominant feedstock for the chemical industry.
+In view of the limited supply of fossil resources, however, this era is coming to an end and research on the conversion of renewable feedstocks into bulk and fine chemicals has gained extraordinary importance, especially the catalytic conversion of inedible plant material, such as cellulose, lignin or lignocellulose.
+These materials can be converted into a number of platform chemicals, such as ethanol, 5-hydroxymethyl-furfural (HMF) or levulinic acid.
+Using mostly homogeneous catalysis we want to convert these platform chemicals into high-value chemicals and raw materials for polymers.

 One of our projects, funded by Leibniz Foundation (SAW-LIKAT-1 523) focused on the preparation of 1-hydroxy-2,5-hexanedione (HHD) from 5-hydroxymethylfurfural (HMF).
 HMF is a platform chemical which is included in the “Top 10” list of renewables obtained from biomass.
 It can be produced from fructose in high yields.
 Alternative methods for its preparation from glucose and cellulose also exist.
 We did not only establish an optimized synthesis from HMF to HHD, but also a protocol for the isolation of the desired product in very good yields (Scheme 1).